Amphicheiras/3D-Spatial-Audio/README.md

 Special thanks to the open-source audio community and JUCE for their continuous support and resources.

-Super special thanks to Jan Wilczek!
+Super special thanks to Christos Konstantas and Jan Wilczek!

 # Useful Links
 - [3D Audio Demo](https://www.youtube.com/watch?v=a4mpK_2koR4&t=425s)